mobxjs/mobx/docs/intro/concepts.md

 In short, reactions bridge the worlds of [reactive](https://en.wikipedia.org/wiki/Reactive_programming) and [imperative](https://en.wikipedia.org/wiki/Imperative_programming) programming.

 By far the most used form of reactions are UI components.
+Note that it is possible to trigger side effects from both actions and reactions.
+Side effects that have a clear, explicit origin from which they can be triggered, such as making a network request when submitting a form, should be triggered explicitly from the relevant event handler.

 #### 3.3.
 Reactive React components